LLNL/axom/src/docs/sphinx/coding_guidelines/source/Sec4_doc.rst

 4.2.7 Important information of a more lengthy nature (e.g., spanning multiple lines) **should** be provided for files, major data types and definitions, functions, etc. when needed.
 A detailed comment **must** be separated from a brief comment with a blank line.

+4.2.8 Summary of commonly used Doxygen commands

+This Section provides an overview of Doxygen commands used commonly in the CS Toolkit source code documentation.
+Please see the Doxygen documentation cited in the references at the end of these guidelines for more details and information about other commands that you may find useful.

+Note that to be processed properly, Doxygen commands **must** be preceded with either "\\" or "\@" character.
+For brevity, we use "\\" for all commands described here.

+   * **\\author** The "author" command (followed by a name) identifies the author of a documented item.
+Multiple authors may be provided with each on listed on its own line following the "author" keyword.
+   * **\\brief** The "brief" command is used to begin a brief description of a documented item.
+The brief description ends at the next blank line.
+   * **\\file** The "file" command is used to document a file.
+Doxygen requires that to document any global item (function, typedef, enum, etc.), the file in which it is defined must be documents.
+   * **\\if** and **\\endif** The "if" command, followed by a label, defines the start of a conditional documentation section.
+The section ends with a matching "endif" command.
+Conditionals are typically used to enable/disable documentation sections.
+For example, this may be useful if a project wants to provide documentation of all private class members for developer documentation, but wnats to hide private members in documentation for users.
+Conditional sections are disabled by default and must be explicitly enabled in the doxygen configuration file.
+     Conditional blocks can be nested; nested sections are only enabled if all enclosing sections are.
+The "\\elseif" command is also available to provide more sophisticated control of conditional documentation.
+   * **\\name** The "name" command, followed by a name containing no blank spaces, is used to define a name that can be referred to elsewhere in the documentation (via a link).
+   * **\\param** The "param" command documents a function parameter/argument.
+     It is followed by the parameter name and description.
+The "\\param" command can be given an optional attribute to indicate usage of the function argument; possible values are "[in]", "[out]", and "[in,out]".
+   * **\\return** The "return" command is used to describe the return value of a function.
+   * **\\sa** The "sa" command (i.e., "see also") is used to refer (and provide a link to) another documented item.
+It is followed by the target of the reference (e.g., class/struct name, function name, documentation page, etc.).
+   * **\@{** and **\@}**  These two-character sequences begin and end a grouping of documented items.
+Optionally, the group can be given a name using the "name" command.
+Groups are useful for providing additional organization in the documentation, and also when several items can be documented with a single description (e.g., a set of simple, related functions).

+   * **\\verbatim, \\endverbatim** The "verbatim/endverbatim" commands are used to start/stop a block of text that is to appear exactly as it is typed, without additional formatting, in the generated documentation.

+   * **-** and **-#** The "-" and "-#" symbols begin an item in a bulleted
+     list or numbered list, respectively.
+In either case, the item ends at the next blank line or next item.

+   * **\\b** and **\\e** These symbols are used to make the next word bold or emphasized/italicized, respectively, in the generated documentation.

 ============================
 4.3 LLNL copyright statement
 ============================